totocptbgn/Align4/README.md

 # Align4
-This project is a redesign of game created by [Will Boyd](https://github.com/lonekorean) on his [Codepen](https://codepen.io/lonekorean).
+This project is a redesign of the game created by [Will Boyd](https://github.com/lonekorean) on his [Codepen](https://codepen.io/lonekorean).
 I redone the CSS.
 I also added a dynamic translation to French with JavaScript.
 >Ce projet est un redesign du jeu créer par [Will Boyd](https://github.com/lonekorean) on his [Codepen](https://codepen.io/lonekorean).